 Bug(s) fixed:

-A bug related to the recent release (R 3.2.0) and the installation of the necessary TinnRcom package were fixed.
+A bug related to the recent release (R 3.2.0) and to the installation of the necessary TinnRcom package was fixed.
 Thanks to Duncan Murdoch for the support.

-The file Rinstall.R located at the folder utils, where TinnR is installed, was updated to suppress the download of two packages (Hmisc and R2Html), no longer necessary to TinnRcom package.
+The file Rinstall.R located at the folder utils, where TinnR is installed, was updated to suppress the download of two packages (Hmisc and R2Html), which are no longer necessary to the TinnRcom package.

 The TinnRcom package was updated to version 1.0.17.